 You likely keep almonds stocked in your pantry because they're brimming with healthy fats that keep you slim and satiated.
 So what if we told you that swapping your sugary pre-workout snack with your favorite nut can help skyrocket your workout's effectiveness?
 According to a study in the Journal of the International Society of Sports Nutrition, popping about 2.6 ounces of whole almonds increased cyclists' endurance performance and improved oxygen utilization more than cookies did.
 Researchers suspect that almonds' nutrients arginine and quercetin may contribute to these fat-burning effects.

 High-intensity interval training (or HIIT) boosts your metabolism, burns calories, and builds muscle: a triple threat belly fat cannot reckon with.
 "High-intensity interval training is when you perform an exercise at or close to your maximum ability for a short period of time and then take a brief respite and do it again.
 HIIT should usually be done on a 2:1 interval, meaning if you did an exercise for one minute, you rest for 30 seconds and then repeat," explains Dr. Alex Tauberg, DC, CSCS, EMR.
 "This can be a great way to flatten that stomach when you don't have too much time to work out."

-In fact, a study in BMC Endocrine Disorders found that just 12 15-minute HIIT sessions improved the insulin sensitivity of overweight participants by 23 percent.
-What does this meal for fat loss?
+In fact, a study in BMC Endocrine Disorders found that just 12 15-minute HIIT sessions improved the insulin sensitivity of overweight participants by 23&.
+What does this mean for fat loss?
 Making sure your insulin sensitivity is in check can increase your ability to break down fat and can lower your risk of diabetes, cancer, and metabolism-affecting thyroid issues.